- For companies looking to reach their audiences online, the optimal strategy has evolved from content-centric to customer-centric

-McKinsey & Company and Forrester conducted research about companies who focused on digital experiences from 2007-2009.
+McKinsey & Company and Forrester conducted research about companies that focused on digital experiences from 2007-2009.
 They found that those who invested in customer experiences outperformed the laggards by three times.

-Episerver examined Cloud consumption between March and May 2019 compared to the same timeframe in 2020.
-Customers using our Cloud infrastructure, who have been with Episerver for more than one year, have seen the positive impact from investing in digital.
-From 2019 to 2020, average engagement is up by 70 percent and average conversions are up by 43 percent.
+Optimizely examined cloud consumption between March and May 2019 compared to the same timeframe in 2020.
+Customers using our cloud infrastructure, who have been with Optimizely for more than one year, have seen the positive impact from investing in digital.
+From 2019 to 2020, average engagement was up by 70% and average conversions were up by 43%.

 It’s clear that focusing on customer experience is a winning strategy in times of uncertainty.
 Investing in digital is absolutely crucial.
 It’s not even a question anymore.
-How and where you invest though, is definitely up for discussion.
+How and where you invest, though, is definitely up for discussion.
 Not every company necessarily needs a DXP.
-For some, building a simple commerce store or a catalog site is enough of a feat.
+For some, building a simple ecommerce store or a catalog site is enough of a feat.

 Remember, you don’t have to invest in everything right away.
-For example, if you’re entirely new to the digital experience space, start with what’s easy and fast to implement like a homepage, product pages, search and perhaps even a checkout experience.
+For example, if you’re entirely new to the digital experience space, start with what’s easy and fast to implement – like a homepage, product pages, search and perhaps even a checkout experience.
 You can build on features as you go.
-Episerver’s Chief Product Officer, Justin Anovick wrote more about DXP roadmapping here.

 But if you want a way to connect the entire digital journey, personalize experiences and ultimately leverage digital as the main arm of your business, you may be ready for a DXP.